- June 17, 2019

-The timeframe for the 100 Deadliest Days begins on Memorial Day every year and ends on Labor Day, a Los Angeles car accident lawyer with The Barnes Firm said.
+The timeframe for the 100 Deadliest Days begins on Memorial Day every year and ends on Labor Day, a car accident lawyer with The Barnes Firm said.
 These two holidays bookend the summer months and are also large traveling days themselves.
 Typically, the term “100 Deadliest Days” applies to car accidents involving teenagers.
 Teen driving accidents see the greatest increase during the summer.

 Because students are on summer break from approximately Memorial Day to Labor Day, they’re on the roads far more than during the school year, which means they have more opportunities to be involved in accidents.
 In the last five years alone, about 3,500 people died in vehicle accidents involving teenage drivers that took place during the 100 Deadliest Days.

 However, teenagers aren’t the only demographic prone to accidents in the summer.
-Overall, accidents tend to rise in the U.S. and California from June to September.
+Overall, accidents tend to rise in the U.S. from June to September.
 While we usually associate summer with calm, warm weather, rain and storms contribute to many car accidents during these months.

 Driving Behaviors that Lead to Car Accidents in 100 Deadliest Days